 | Spaced repetition algorithm | FSRS-5 (latest generation) | Proprietary MoveTrainer |

-| Visual tree editor | Yes, with drag & drop | Limited to purchased courses |
+| Visual tree editor | Build it by playing moves | Limited to purchased courses |

 | Analysis engine | Stockfish 17 in-browser | Not included |